-Anyone who would like to request an absentee ballot for the June 14, 2016 Referendum Town Meeting must do so and return it to the Office of the Town Clerk no later than June 9, 2016 by the close of business.
+Anyone who would like to request an absentee ballot for the November 8, 2016 Referendum Special Town Meeting must do so and return it to the Office of the Town Clerk no later than Thursday November 3, 2016 by the close of business.
 Please note that the Waldoboro Town Office closes at 4:30 p.m.
 Absentee ballots can only be issued after this date due to extenuating circumstances (such as in-patients at a hospital).
 Ballots can be mailed to you, picked up by an immediate family member, or voted by you in person at your town office.

 If you have further questions, please contact the Town Office, at (207) 832.5369 or stop by the Town Office Monday through Friday between 8:30 a.m. and 4:30 p.m.